 As for obesity, Indiana lags behind.

-With an obesity prevalence of 32.5, Indiana finds itself ranked 41st out of 51 when it comes to this indicator of health and wellness.
+With an obesity prevalence of 32.5, Indiana ranks 41st out of 51 regarding this health and wellness indicator.

-Obesity is a massive problem, no pun intended, and a high rate would indicate a population that has a low adoption towards the fitness industry.
+Obesity is a massive problem, no pun intended, and a high rate would indicate a population with a low fitness industry adoption.

 It could also suggest a gap in the market, so let’s see what Indiana’s fitness market actually looks like.